-Guin Saga is a huge (130 volumes) series of High Fantasy Light Novels in a sword-and-sorcery world, arguably The Lord of the Rings of the Japanese fantasy genre, when it comes down to defining the genre.
+Guin Saga is a huge (130 volumes) series of High Fantasy Light Novels written by Kaoru Kirimoto in a sword-and-sorcery world, arguably The Lord of the Rings of the Japanese fantasy genre, due to how it defined the genre.

 It begins with the Twins of Parros, Rinda and Remus, being transported by a magical device from their homeland as it is being invaded by the army of Mongaul.
 They awake in the Roodwood, and find Guin, a Conan the Barbarian-like warrior with a leopard head, who can remember nothing but his own name.
 He ends up their 'knight' and agrees to help them home, with plans to also remember his forgotten past.
 In due time, they fight with spirits, are captured by The Black Baron, meet a cameo of future characters before jumping into the river Kes to escape a raging inferno.
 This ends the first book.

 As the story progresses, more characters are introduced, and at times it's even difficult to remember who the designated protagonist is at any given time.
 Any of the story's arcs include fighting, political intrigue and lots of Character Development.

 The series started in 1979 and ran all the way into the late 2000's.
 For the first 19 volumes, the art was done by Naoyuko Kato before the job was taken up by Final Fantasy artist Yoshitaka Amano until volume 57 when he was replaced by Jun Suemi.
 Shinobu Tanno replaced him at volume 88.